US Cash Products-Chicago products boosted by pipe closure

 Prompt M3 conventional gasoline was talked at either side of 8.00 cents over, down 1.50 cents, while prompt M4 material was pegged at either side of 9.00 cents over, down a penny.

-Prompt heating oil talked at either side of 0.50 cent under, while any-October barrels were 1.00/0.50 cent under, down about a half cent.
+Prompt heating oil talked at either side of 0.50 cent under and, while any-October barrels were 1.00/0.50 cent under, down about a half cent.

-Prompt ULSD was heard done at 8.00 cents over, while any-October barrels were pegged at either side of 7.75 cents over.
+Prompt ULSD was talked at 7.00/7.50 cents over, while any-October barrels were pegged at either side of 7.75 cents over.

 Prompt jet fuel was pegged at either side of 9.00 cents over, while kerosene was called 11.00/12.00 cents over.
 Ultra-low sulfur kerosene was talked at 16.00/17.00 cents over.